jeevanp03/phishing-app/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory and add your API keys:
+3. Create a `.env` file in the root directory and add your API keys:
 ```
 GEMINI_API_KEY=your_gemini_api_key_here
 OPENAI_API_KEY=your_openai_api_key_here